 There are three PACE sessions dedicated to topics in medical ethics and humanities.
 This includes student assignments and active participation in all sessions.
 A detailed guide is located on the Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 page.
+Clerkships AY2025-2026 Doctoring 3 homepage.

 Deans Rounds